cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 Actual value was null.
 ```

-In order to make it much easier to diagnose we can add a dedicated helper that construct exception explaining what really happened:
+In order to make it much easier to diagnose we can add a dedicated helper that constructs exception about what really happened:

 ```csharp